 - attract new companies to the state

-- increase internship, research and employment opportunities for students.
+- increase internship and job opportunities for students.

 As demonstrated in the 2017 economic impact report "Rutgers Grows the Garden State," the university has a significant impact on the state's economy, returning $6.70 in economic activity for every $1 of state funds received (fiscal year 2016).
 A few report highlights include: